thaynes43/thaynes43.github.io/docs/vikunja.md

 #### Auth Values

 > **TODO** I couldn't figure out how to pipe these as secrets since they can't be set to environment variables.
+[Here](https://community.vikunja.io/t/configure-openid-via-environment/628/13) is a post where people complain about it.

 ```yaml
       auth: